jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Talk to any political junkie, no matter when, and they'll say there's a big election coming up.
 They'll tell you, "if the Right-wing triumphs, infrastructure, healthcare, everything will go to shit!"

 If you buy it—and most of us have at some point—you glue yourself to Left-wing blogs, radio, and TV.
-Filled with Left-wing philosophy, you walk the path of extremism and see more _sinister_ Conservatives with every step.
-Or, if the other side sucked you in first, you start spotting _sinful_ Progressives instead.
+Filled with Leftist philosophy, you'll walk the path of extremism and see more _fascist_ Conservatives with every step.

+Or, if the other side sucked you in first, you start spotting _communist_ Progressives instead.

 But it's all bullshit.

 Despite Left/Right yelling matches, neither ideology is your enemy.
 Because neither is your hero.
-The pundits, columnists, and reporters on NBC, CNN, Fox News, and countless newspapers and blogs only care to send you one-way messages to tune-in, protest, or donate.
+The pundits, columnists, and reporters on NBC, CNN, Fox News, and countless newspapers and blogs only care to send you one-way messages to tune-in, protest-or most likely-buy and donate.

 These extremists trick you.
-They say their ideological purity will hold the government accountable to their "good" ideology.
+They say their ideological purity will hold government accountable to their "good" ideology.
+They want you to believe writing ideologically approved laws quickly translates into real-world change.
 But, both sides only want you to keep watching the Left/Right circus.
-They want us in the middle-class to be the audience of our own society.
+They want the middle-class to be the audience of our own society.

 Galileo, George Washington, and Luke Skywalker reached for the power of new technology.
-So, why shouldn't you?
+So why shouldn't you?
 Even more important, why shouldn't the middle-class?
 Isn't our healthcare, infrastructure, and especially our pandemic preparation, worthy of upgrades?

 Of course they are.
 And, that's the point.